-- 1. Confirm that the applicant is an Eligible Applicant as defined on Page 6 of the Guidelines. - 2.
-Confirm that the applicant agrees to all the Conditions of Funding for the proposed project type. - Is the proposed acquisition part of a local government's condition placed upon the issuance of an entitlement for use of a specific property?
+- 1. Provide a brief description of the project, including the current agricultural use of the property. - 2.
+If the applicant intends to restrict agricultural intensification on the property, describe the restrictions and discuss - a. how those restrictions are consistent with the property's continuing agricultural use, and - b. whether the restrictions would substantially impair agricultural use on the property. - 3.
+Is the proposed acquisition part of a local government's condition placed upon the issuance of an entitlement for use of a specific property?
 If yes, please describe. - 4.
 Does the property have any known agricultural constraints (e.g., due to soil or water contamination)?
 If so, please describe. - 5.
-If the applicant intends to restrict agricultural intensification on the property, describe the restrictions and discuss (a) how those restrictions are consistent with the property's continuing agricultural use, and (b) whether the restrictions would substantially impair agricultural use on the property. - 6.
-Describe how the property will support infill and compact development. - 7.
-Describe how the proposal will support the implementation of an adopted or draft sustainable communities strategy or, if a sustainable communities strategy is not required for a region by law, a regional plan that includes policies and programs to reduce greenhouse gas emissions. - 8.
-Describe how the project is consistent with California's Planning Priorities. - 9.
-Describe the market, infrastructure, and agricultural support services around the property. - 10.
-Provide a brief description of the project, including the current agricultural use of the property.
-Is the parcel proposed for conservation expected to continue to be used for, and is it large enough to sustain, commercial agricultural production? - 11.
-Provide a brief discussion of the environmental, economic, public health, and other co-benefits that this project will provide. - 12.
-If the proposal is for fee title acquisition, how will the property be utilized for agricultural use?
+Describe how the property will support infill and compact development. - a.
+Describe any trends in the conversion of farmland to other uses between the nearest city or census-designated place and the property over the past 10 years. - b.
+What is the population growth rate of the nearest city or census-designated place? - c.
+Describe any permanently protected lands located in strategic proximity to the nearest city or census-designated place and the property. - 6.
+Describe how the proposal will support the implementation of an adopted or draft sustainable communities strategy or, if a sustainable communities strategy is not required for a region by law, a regional plan that includes policies and programs to reduce greenhouse gas emissions. - 7.
+Describe how the project is consistent with California's Planning Priorities. - 8.
+Describe the market, infrastructure, and agricultural support services around the property. - 9.
+Is the parcel proposed for conservation expected to continue to be used for, and is it large enough to sustain, commercial agricultural production? - 10.
+Provide a brief discussion of the environmental, economic, public health, and other co-benefits that this project will provide. - 11.
+If the proposal is for fee title acquisition, describe how the property be utilized for agricultural use.
 What is the plan to lease or sell the property?
 Will this occur as part of the project and if not, what is the anticipated time frame?